Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/service-fabric/service_fabric.md

 - [Azure CLI is used to deploy resources and applications.](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest)
 - Docker is needed to build and push the sample containerized services.
 Docker should be using Linux containers for building the application images that are provided.

+> **Important:** If deploying resources in a Microsoft-internal Azure subscription, an SSH public key is required for
+> Linux VM deployment -- Linux VMs are used by default in this sample.

 ### Clone this repository

 From a command prompt window, run